-For many people, including people with disabilities, the internet has proven to be truly life-changing.
+For many people, including persons with disabilities, the internet has proven to be truly life-changing.
 If you wonder how the internet has become a life-changer for people with disabilities, keep reading the article.

 Below are five ways in which the internet has helped people with disabilities:

 The internet has provided space for persons with disabilities to form communities of people sharing similar problems online.
 Persons with disabilities have formed communities where they can interact, share their problems, and encourage one another.
 The online support groups created by persons with disabilities help them connect and help them navigate through life.
 Given the availability of the internet throughout the world, persons with disabilities can connect globally and feel at ease because they are not alone.
 Persons with disabilities have also formed online organizations to create awareness of different types of disabilities and fight for the rights of people with disabilities all over the world.
 Other online organizations are designed to help reach out to persons with disabilities living in poverty and no access to adequate healthcare services.